-Were there Percy family relatives in Sorrento?
+Were there Percy family relatives in Sorrento, Italy?
 Heraldry there seems to point to it as well as research that says the Normans were prominent rulers in Southern Italy and Sicily.

 The following explanation is very helpful and the Percy DNA profile is certainly prominent in this region and in Sicily.

-In the following centuries the authority of the distant Empire of Byzantium faded; initially part of substantially independent Duchy of Naples, later Sorrento became an autonomous Duchy (9th Cent).
-It fought against neighbouring/rival Amalfi, the Saracens and the nearby Lombardy Duchies, such as that of Benevento, whose forces besieged it in 839, although Sorrento was able to resist with Neapolitan assistance.
+In the following centuries the authority of the distant Empire of Byzantium faded; initially part of substantially independent Duchy of Naples.
+Later Sorrento became an autonomous Duchy (9th Cent).
+It fought against neighboring/rival Amalfi, the Saracens and the nearby Lombardy Duchies, such as that of Benevento, whose forces besieged it in 839, although Sorrento was able to resist with Neapolitan assistance.
 Sorrentine forces took part in the anti-Saracen leagues at the battles of Licosa (846) and Ostia (849).
-The Duchy was ruled by figures elected by the people, which received honorary titles from the Byzantine Emporer.
+The Duchy was ruled by figures elected by the people, which received honorary titles from the Byzantine Emperor.

 Robert Guiscard (1015 – 1085) was a Norman adventurer remembered for the conquest of Southern Italy and Sicily.
 Robert was born into the Hauteville Family in Normandy, and went on to become Count of Apulia and Calabria (1057 – 1059), and then became Duke of Apulia and Calabria and Duke of Sicily (1059 – 1085).

 His sobriquet in contemporary Latin was Vicardus or in old French Viscart, being variously described as “the resourceful”, “the cunning”, “the wily”, “the fox” or “the weasel”.
 He is remembered by Italian sources as “Roberto il Guiscardo” or “Robert d’Altavilla” (Robert de Hauteville).